October 2025

 In most EOR schemes, water is used as the only injection fluid to carry additives, such as polymers or surfactants, or as a chase fluid that follows the primary fluid to help push remaining oil towards the production wells.
 In situ EOR may also use fluids other than nonsaline water to enhance production, such as polymers, noncondensable gases, or hydrocarbon gases.

-The primary metric for comparing nonsaline water use performance is water use intensity (calculated as the volume of nonsaline water used in barrels divided by the barrels of oil equivalent (BOE) produced in a calendar year).
-Nonsaline water intensity varies based on the fluid type injected, the scheme age, and the reservoir’s geology and characteristics.
+The primary metric for comparing nonsaline water use performance is water use intensity (calculated as the volume of nonsaline water used in barrels divided by the barrels of oil equivalent [BOE] produced in a calendar year).
+Nonsaline water use intensity varies based on the fluid type injected, the scheme age, and the reservoir’s geology and characteristics.

-All EOR schemes active in 2022 are considered in this report, regardless of their nonsaline water use.
+All EOR schemes active in 2024 are considered in this report, regardless of their nonsaline water use.

 - The scheme may have been built when nonsaline water use was of less concern.
 Consequently, infrastructure may have been built to standards unsuitable for handling alternatives to nonsaline water.